 “I could hear you from all the way across the store.”

-Sano grumbled something mostly indistinct, but he was recalling what his mental state had been before Hajime had popped out of nowhere.
+Sano grumbled something mostly indistinct, but he did recall what his mental state had been before Hajime popped out of nowhere.
 Though not about to admit it, perhaps he could see how he had maybe been broadcasting just a little.
-The fact that it seemed to have summoned Hajime like a genie at the rub of a lamp wasn’t likely to make Sano think too badly of the activity, though.
+That it seemed to have summoned Hajime, though, like a genie at the rub of a lamp, wasn’t likely to make Sano think too badly of the activity.

 “You were radiating indecision like a criminal who wants to get caught so he can get help.
 So here I am to rescue you from your complete lack of self-control.”
 With the final shove necessary to reposition Sano before the rack he’d originally been examining, Hajime also came to a halt.
 “There doesn’t seem to be any good reason,” he continued in a businesslike tone, “for you not to switch carriers and buy a reasonably priced smartphone if that’s what you want.
 In this society a reliable phone with reliable service is not a luxury; it’s a necessity.
 As long as you know you’re up to the monthly bill and won’t let the phone get damaged so you have to replace it.”

 “I’m pretty sure I wasn’t broadcasting, ‘Hey, Hajime, come over here and lecture me,'” Sano muttered.

 “I’m not lecturing.”
 That Hajime released Sano’s shoulders at this point was a mixed blessing.
 “I’m reminding you of what you already know.
 Make up your mind about your new phone and then come find me in grocery.”